cyrealtype/Cyrealfonts/README.md

 Browse our collection of fonts on our website http://www.cyreal.org

-Opensource fonts from Cyreal are available through Google Fonts, Font Squirrel, Adobe Edge Web Fonts, and Monotype SkyFonts.
+Opensource fonts from Cyreal are available through
+<a href="http://google.com/webfonts">Google Fonts</a>, Font Squirrel, Adobe Edge Web Fonts, and Monotype SkyFonts.